superhero1/ffritz/README-APP.md

 tvheadend (tvheadend)
 ---------------------
-Basically, the Fritzbox 6591 is powerful enough to run Tvheadend, but i consider it still as experimental as i have seen rare box reboot events while recording (see below).
+Basically, the Fritzbox 6591 is powerful enough to run Tvheadend, but i consider it still as experimental.
 It is only available on FritzOS Version 7.19 or later, and requires the buildroot-2020.02 toolchain image.